 Oaxaca (pronounced wah-HAH–kah) is a vibrant Mexican state and the inspiration behind the Oaxacan Negroni.
 It features the mezcal that the region is famous for, along with the classic equal-parts ratio of Campari and sweet vermouth.
 The smoky, earthy, and nutty character of mezcal shines against the bittersweet Campari and vermouth backdrop.
 It’s a robust mezcal Negroni, yet it’s balanced enough that none of the elements are overwhelmed.

 11. Coffee Negroni

-Coffee is one of those flavors that seems to work in just about everything.
+Coffee is one of those flavours that seems to work in just about everything.
 It can be dark, brooding, and bitter, or frothy, creamy, and sweet.
-With this amount of versatility, it was only a matter of time until the breakfast drink of choice met everyone’s favorite evening cocktail.
-The Negroni’s bitter citrus, herbal gin, and sweet spiced vermouth flavors bounce off the coffee’s rich earthy tones while highlighting the softer fruit notes.
-It’s a fusion that captures the best of both drinks while enhancing the individual flavors.
+With this amount of versatility, it was only a matter of time until the breakfast drink of choice met everyone’s favourite evening cocktail.
+The Negroni’s bitter citrus, herbal gin, and sweet spiced vermouth flavours bounce off the coffee’s rich earthy tones while highlighting the softer fruit notes.
+It’s a fusion that captures the best of both drinks while enhancing the individual flavours.

 12. Frozen Negroni

 As far as all the Negroni variations on this list go, the Frozen Negroni is probably the easiest to make.
 It’s just a Classic Negroni that’s blitzed with ice, but the result is a brain-freezing showstopper.
 The frozen effect dials back the intensity of the cocktail and lets the flavours develop at a slower pace.
 The bittersweet character lingers longer while never feeling overwhelming, and the texture is luxurious and smooth.
 But apart from all that, the Frozen Negroni is just plain fun.
 It’s a refined, nostalgic throwback to hot summer days and frozen treats.